goldstrike77/ansible-role-linux-grafana/README.md

 * Grafana 5

 ## Role variables
-### Minimal configuration

-In order to get the Grafana running, you'll have to define the following properties before executing the role:

-* `grafana_is_install`: a boolean value, whether install the grafana.

 ### Main parameters
 There are some variables in defaults/main.yml which can (Or needs to) be overridden: